Gabriel Arias Player Props: Guardians vs. White Sox

-The Cleveland Guardians, including Gabriel Arias (.217 slugging percentage in past 10 games, including no home run), battle starter Mike Clevinger and the Chicago White Sox at Guaranteed Rate Field, Saturday at 7:10 PM ET.
+Gabriel Arias -- with a slugging percentage of .217 in his past 10 games (including zero home runs) -- will be in action for the Cleveland Guardians versus the Chicago White Sox, with Michael Kopech on the hill, on July 30 at 2:10 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the White Sox.
+He had a hitless showing in his last game (0-for-2) against the White Sox.

 Gabriel Arias Game Info & Props vs. the White Sox